 Do you have employees working in Norway and planning to terminate the employment?
 If so, you need to be aware of the extensive and mandatory protection employees are given according to the Norwegian Working Environment Act.
-These rules are particularly important when dealing with a dismissal of an employee.
+These rules are particularly important when dealing with the dismissal of an employee.
 Let's have a look at the rules rules you need to be aware of.

 Protecting the employees’ rights